Blendify/blender-manual/blender_docs/manual/modeling/meshes/editing/duplicating/screw.rst

    adjust your axis angular vectors and you can tweak your object such that you can revert the direction of the screw operation (by reverting the angular vector of the height), meaning you can revert the clockwise and counterclockwise direction of some operations, and also adjust the angular vectors of your profile, bending it accordingly.
-(See Fig. 7)
+(See Fig. :ref:`fig-mesh-screw-interactive-panel`)

 Examples